LIU poll: More Americans back infrastructure package

 LIU's Steven S. Hornstein Center for Policy, Polling and Analysis conducted the poll Aug.
 11 and 12 among 1,539 adults.
 It found that 55% of Americans believe the Infrastructure Investment and Jobs Act will provide employment and other benefits while 24% disagreed, and 21% said they were unsure.

-The bill, which passed the Senate last week with support from 19 Republicans, must now clear the Democrat-controlled House of Representatives, where its future remains unclear.
+The bill, which passed the Senate last week with support from 19 Republicans, must now clear the Democratic-controlled House of Representatives, where its future remains unclear.

 The legislation includes $550 billion in new federal spending above what Congress intended to allocate for infrastructure over the next eight years.
 But some components of the legislation are more popular than others, the poll found.